mileslucey/airbnb_dashboard/README.md

 ## Proposal
 * We are planning to create a visual dashboard with multiple charts.
 We want our project to have two pages showing the following:
 1. Listing Information by Neighborhood (Page 1)
-2. Host Information Separating Hosts into Superhosts and Non Superhosts
+2. Host Information Separating Hosts into Superhosts and Non Superhosts (Page 2)